alexwlchan/alexwlchan.net/src/_drafts/learning-how-to-make-websites.md

 <h3 id="html_mark">The <code>&lt;mark&gt;</code> element</h3>

 The [`<mark> element`][mark] highlights text, typically with a yellow background.
-It's useful for drawing visual attention to a phrase, and I suspect it's helpful or screen readers and parsing tools as well.
+It's useful for drawing visual attention to a phrase, and I suspect it's helpful for screen readers and parsing tools as well.

 I saw it used in Medium to show reader highlights, and I've started using it in code samples when I want to call out specific lines.